 Upgraded Homeowners Insurance

 That upgraded policy (called HO-2) adds protection to your home and possessions from even more perils.
-You get protection from everything on the HO-1 list (above) plus:
+You get protection from everything on the basic protection list (above) plus:

 - Falling objects